kuglimon/dotfiles/README.md

 ### Local settings `.config.local`

 For any configuration where possible at the end they should load a file with suffix `.local`.
-I might have custom configuratio, which should not end up in `git` say client specific env variables in `.zshenv.local`.
+I might have custom configuration, which should not end up in `git`.
+Like client specific env variables in `.zshenv.local`.